Theory of resonant x-ray scattering with ultrafast intense pulses: Methods and modelling

-Here $H_{sys}$ is the sum of the field-free Hamiltonian of the system and the complex decay terms that describe decay into other channels not included in the chosen electronic basis.
-The quantity $\boldsymbol{A}_C (t)$ refers to the vector potential associated with the incident x-ray at the position of the atom.
-To obtain the final expression [Eq.~(\ref{H_psi0_equation})], two approximations have been employed.
-Firstly, we neglect the interaction term associated with $A^2_{C_j}$ as it does not play a role in the population dynamics driven by resonant photo-absorption.
+Here $H_{sys}$ is the sum of the field-free Hamiltonian of the system and the complex decay terms that describe photoionization anf inner-shell decays.
+To obtain Eq.~(\ref{H_psi0_equation}), two approximations have been employed.
+Firstly, we neglect the interaction term associated with $A^2_{C_j}$ as it does not play a role in the resonant dynamics.
 Secondly, we applied the dipole approximation.
-This is valid for two reasons: first, we are in the soft x-ray regime where the wavelength is much larger than the size of the atomic orbitals concerned.
-Second, even for relatively short-wavelengths, the dipole approximation has been found to be adequate for calculating photo-absorption probabilities of low-level states as photoabsorption happens close to the nucleus~\cite{fano1985propensity}.
+This is valid for two reasons: first, our x-ray wavelength is much larger than the size of the atomic orbitals concerned.
+Second, even for relatively short wavelengths, the dipole approximation has been found to be adequate for calculating photo-absorption probabilities of core-shell states as photoabsorption happens close to the nucleus~\cite{fano1985propensity}.